 What exactly is wabi-sabi?

-Briefly explained, it’s the Japanese art of accepting what is natural, imperfect, and impermanent.
+In short, it’s the Japanese art of accepting and finding beauty in what is natural, imperfect, and impermanent.

 In the practice of home décor, wabi-sabi is: